How to Track Landed Cost to Optimize Profitability

 Automate Landed Cost Tracking with Skubana

-Tracking landed cost often slows down due to late invoices, mixed shipments or confusion in your calculations, and mistakes made by employees.
+Tracking landed cost often slows down due to late invoices or net 60 payment terms, mixed shipments or confusion in your calculations, and mistakes made by employees.
 However, it is a necessary process that every business should prioritize calculating accurately and efficiently.
 With Skubana's inventory management software automating purchase order, accounting, and analytics is simple.

 There’s no reason to get hung up on landed cost when software can make the process easier and scalable.
 Automating processes like this can reduce costs and identify areas where you can improve profitability.